cjporteo/amazon-price-tracker/README.md

 ``$ crontab -e``

-To run the script every two hours, for instance, add the following line to the crontab:
+To run the script every two hours, for instance, add the following lines to the crontab:

 ``cd /Tracker-File-Path/`` (replace this with wherever you are keeping the tracker) <br>
 ``0 */2 * * * python3 scrape.py``